This blog is going to introduce you to 5 simple steps to create your Progressive Predictive Plan for your Level 3 PT coursework.

 - The goal should be a PERFORMANCE goal that is clearly measurable, learn more about Process and Performance goals HERE

 - The goal needs to be described in a SMART format, learn how to write this for your case study HERE

 STEP 2: Chunks of Adaptation

-For example I could say I want to focus on endurance training and endurance adaptation in this first four weeks and then focus on hypertrophy in the second four weeks, or I might have something whereby I want to focus on the distance that my client is going in the first four weeks (if they’ve got an event for a running goal) and then I could work on the speed that they’re gonna compete at, in the second mesocycle (lot of the four weeks).
+or I might want to focus on the distance that my client is running in the first four weeks (if they’ve got an event for a running goal) and then I could work on the speed that they’re gonna compete at, in the second mesocycle.

 If I’m looking for hypertrophy I know I want the type 2a muscle fibers and I also want to be targeting the lactic acid system as much as I possibly can.

 It gives you an idea of what physiological adaptation is required in each of the four weeks, within your Level 3 PT Overview of Progressive Predictive Plan.